akshay107/Adversarial-Reprogramming-Keras/README.md

 To train the model, run adversarial_reprogramming.py

-The trained weights can be downloaded using the [link](https://drive.google.com/file/d/1PUaoonDEdfseL9F0lFONrEDednB2KUCd/view)
+The trained weights can be downloaded using this [link](https://drive.google.com/file/d/1PUaoonDEdfseL9F0lFONrEDednB2KUCd/view).

 The imgs subfolder contains the 10 images (one for each MNIST class) of adversarial program which gave the highest class probability.